 The workshop also offers students and researchers 3D printing, laser cutting/engraving, circuit board engraving, CNC machining, non-structural welding, and 24" wide colour printing.
 All these services are operated by either Mike Vanberkel or Steve McNally and are billed at cost-recovery (includes material, machine maintenance, tooling, and Technologist/Technician time).

-Technologist/Technician time: $50/hr and material costs for external users, graduate students, and researchers for CNC machining, laser cutting/engraving, welding, and circuit board engraving.
-For undergraduate academic and design team jobs, only material costs are billable.
+Technologist/Technician time: $60/hr and material costs for external users, graduate students, and researchers for CNC machining, laser cutting/engraving, welding, and circuit board engraving.
+For undergraduate academic and design team jobs, only material costs are billable (labour applies to CNC machining).

 Contact: Mike Vanberkel or Steve McNally

-The ILC has two 3D printers, a Stratasys F190CR printing in (thermoplastic) and a Stratasys Objet260 Connex3 (photopolymer).
+The ILC has two 3D printers.
+They are both Stratasys F190CR printing in (thermoplastic).

 The F190CR offers users a standard ABS thermoplastic build in a single colour with a minimum layer thickness of 0.127 mm.
 Parts are relatively durable and suitable for moderate use.